 Section 1256 Contracts: Cash-settled Index Options & Futures

 Before you pat yourself on the back and relax, you may want to check and see if you traded any cash-settled index options or futures (Section 1256 Contracts).
-In other words, if you see a Regulated Futures Contracts section in the 1099-B Totals Summary or received a Substitute 1099-B from trading futures, then you need to this to continue.
-If this applies to you, then you have one more step.
+In other words, if you see figures listed in the Regulated Futures Contracts & Section 1256 Options section in the Tax Reporting Statement (generally listed on page 1 of your Consolidated 1099) or received a Substitute Form 1099 Statement from trading futures, then you have one more step.

 If you did not trade any Section 1256 Contracts, then you may disregard the section below.
 To read more about Section 1256 Contracts, then please click here.

 To enter your gain or loss from trading Section 1256 Contracts, you’ll need to open TaxAct’s Help section.
 Their Help section is in the right-hand column of the program.
 Click Help to expand and search for 1256, as illustrated below.

 After searching for 1256, a window will pop-up with Search Results.
 Click 6781 - Gains and Losses from Section 1256 Contracts and Straddles located beneath the right-hand column labeled “Jump To” Links.
 You will be sent to Form 6781 - Election page.

 When inside Form 6781 - Elections, check any elections that apply to you.
 If you do not have any elections, then scroll down and click the green Continue button.
 Of course, we always suggest consulting a tax professional if you have questions about whether an election applies to you.

 Now, select Part I - Section 1256 Contracts Marked to Market, then click Continue.